ramondiez/ramondiez.github.io/_posts/2025-03-24-mimicking-human-interactions.md

 The final outcome is to implement a natural daily challenge that we, as human beings usually have, such as scheduling a trip where we need to check the weather, hotels, recommendations, and have memory of past experiences.

-Our starting architecture creates a dynamic interaction where demanders form a one-to-one relationship with each solver, enabling continuous communication between them.
+Our starting architecture creates a dynamic interaction where **demanders** form a one-to-one relationship with each **solver**, enabling continuous communication between them.
-This back-and-forth exchange allows solvers to provide specialized expertise and capabilities while maintaining their independent functions.
+This back-and-forth exchange allows **solvers** to provide specialized expertise and capabilities while maintaining their independent functions.
-The architecture establishes clear boundaries between different solvers, ensuring each can focus on their specific responsibilities without interference.
+The architecture establishes clear boundaries between different **solvers**, ensuring each can focus on their specific responsibilities without interference.
-Each solver operates with a dedicated purpose, offering unique resources and tools that contribute to the overall system while maintaining their autonomy.
+Each **solver** operates with a dedicated purpose, offering unique resources and tools that contribute to the overall system while maintaining their autonomy.
-The host application manages these multiple relationships, coordinating how demanders connect with their respective solvers to create an integrated yet modular system.
+The host application manages these multiple relationships, coordinating how **demanders** connect with their respective **solvers** to create an integrated yet modular system.

 The beauty of this approach is in its simplicity.
-While the system itself is straightforward, it creates a foundation where each solver provides focused functionality in isolation, yet multiple solvers can be combined seamlessly through a shared protocol that enables interoperability.
-Just as primitive structures evolve to meet new needs, our architecture follows design principles where features can be added progressively as solvers and demanders evolve independently.
+While the system itself is straightforward, it creates a foundation where each **solver** provides focused functionality in isolation, yet multiple **solvers** can be combined seamlessly through a shared protocol that enables interoperability.
+Just as primitive structures evolve to meet new needs, our architecture follows design principles where features can be added progressively as **solvers** and **demanders** evolve independently.

-In this first release, we are implementing a web content demander - a component that will request and receive information from solvers.
+In this first release, we are implementing a web content **demander** - a component that will request and receive information from **solvers**.

 ¿Keep with me to see how this solution evolves!